Estimated reading time: 10 minutes

-The freeze-thaw cycle can destroy mountains so a small asphalt driveway is nothing to Mother Nature.
+The freeze-thaw cycle can destroy mountains, so a tiny asphalt driveway is nothing to Mother Nature.

-No, I don’t need to invest in a snow-blower either as our driveway does not warrant that expense as it’s not that big.
+No, I don’t need to invest in a snowblower either, as our driveway does not warrant that expense as it’s not significant.

-Even so, the snow-blower never gets the snow off the surface and my neighbour still ends up using a shovel after he snow blows his drive.
+Even so, the snow blower never gets the snow off the surface, and my neighbour still uses a shovel after snow blows his drive.

-The spring or summer asphalt driveway sealing was all new to me when I moved to Canada.
+When I moved to Canada, the spring or summer asphalt driveway sealing was all new to me.

-The weather, although disappointing in the UK is never anything like it is here in the winter or summer for that matter.
+Although disappointing in the UK, the weather is never anything like it is here in the winter or summer.

 It took a while to convince me of the benefits of re-sealing the asphalt driveway, even if it takes a beating during the winter and looks a little worse for wear in the spring.